ColonelGeee/Stretch/README.md

 )
 ```
 Controller 1 sets the values for **blend** and **pitch**, controller 2 sets the values for **ampBass** and **phase**.
+All values have to be set in a way, that the controlled parameters have no effect on the sound, when the controller is not stretched.

+## SCORE

+The score is more of a suggestion on how to play it.
+Since the controllers have a lot of chaos in them, the performer should be ready to improvise according to the score.
+Additionally, the code is already conducting the performer with fixed envelopes.
+Each controller has three parameters: **long**, **short** and **press**.
+These parameters refer to where the rubber strips are placed.
+Long refers to the rubber strip, connected to the opening of the balloon.
+Short refers to the remaining rubber strip.
+Press means to place the controller on a table in front of you and press into it gently.
+The stretching is represented in the score as an envelope.
+While performing, keep one ear on the sound, the descriptions underneath the timeline are hearable changes from fixed envelopes.
+These are acoustical triggers to move on in the score.
+For the ending of the piece, the performer has to use two controllers at once.
+In order to play them simultaneously, take one into both hands and press with the palm of one hand into the second one.